CrayLabs/SmartRedis/doc/install/lib.rst

 Linking instructions using compiler flags
 -----------------------------------------

-For applications which used pre-defined compiler flags for compilation, the following flags should be included for the preprocessor
+For applications which use pre-defined compiler flags for compilation, the following flags should be included for the preprocessor

 .. code-block:: text